[HISTORY: Adopted by the Town of Clinton as indicated in article histories. Amendments noted where applicable.]

 Description.
 The following geographical description of the Liberty Green Historic District is based on current land records and maps of the Assessor, Town of Clinton:

 Establishment of Commission.
-An Historic District Commission is hereby established and shall consist of five members and three alternate members who shall be electors of the Town holding no salaried Town office.
-They shall be appointed within 15 days of the effective date of this article by the Board of Selectmen in such a manner that one member is appointed for a term expiring on the first day of January of each of the following years: 1981, 1982, 1983, 1984 and 1985; alternate members for terms expiring on the first day of January of 1981, 1982 and 1983.
-All subsequent appointments shall be made by the Board of Selectmen and shall be for a term of five years, except that an appointment to fill an unexpired term shall be only for the duration of said unexpired term.
+An Historic District Commission is hereby established and shall consist of five members and three alternate members, with overlapping terms, who shall be bona fide resident electors of the Town holding no salaried Town office.
+All appointments shall be made by the Town Council and shall be for a term of four years, except that an appointment to fill an unexpired term shall be only for the duration of said unexpired term.

-Within a period of 30 days after the appointment of members of the first Commission, said members shall meet, organize and elect a Chairman, Vice Chairman and a Clerk from its own members; within a period not exceeding 30 days after the first of January of each succeeding year, commencing in 1981, the members shall elect a Chairman, Vice Chairman and Clerk from its members.
+Within a period not exceeding 30 days after the first of January of each year, the members shall elect a Chairman and Vice Chairman from its members.
 Alternate members shall not participate in election of officers of the Commission.
-When a member of the Commission is unable to act at a particular time because of absence, sickness, disqualification by reason of personal interest, or other good reason, he shall notify the Chairman who shall designate an alternate member to serve in the place of such member.
 All members and alternates shall serve without compensation.

 The Commission shall fix the time and place of its regular meetings, which shall be held at least quarterly, and provide a method for calling special meetings.
 The presence of four members or alternate members shall constitute a quorum, and no resolution or vote, except a vote to adjourn or to fix the time and place of its next meeting, shall be adopted by fewer than three affirmative votes.